Price includes — Snorkel Gear, Food, Drinks (Fuel Surcharge & Tax Additional)

 december 1st - March 31st

-For more than one reason, the Island of Maui is consistently rated the Best Island in The World (Conde Nast, 2013).
-Not only do the visitors and happy locals of Maui know this, but so do the Humpback Whales.
-Year after year, the Humpback Whales travel from cool Alaskan waters all the way to warm Hawaiian oceans for their annual winter breeding.
+For more than one reason, the Island of Maui is consistently rated the Best Island in the world.
+Not only do the visitors and happy locals of Maui know this, but so do the humpback whales.
+Year after year, the humpback whales travel from cool Alaskan waters all the way to warm Hawaiian oceans for their annual winter breeding.

 They are first spotted in Maui’s waters as early as October and their presence gradually increases as more pods and escorts finally arrive in Hawaii just in time for the holiday season.
 Maui’s Whale Season runs from mid-Fall to April.
 The peak season for watching whales is generally during the latter part of the season; January, February and March.

 What You'll See